 Welcome to the ISHMII Web site.
-I invite you to read the message below and to also read the 2016 President’s Letter sent to ISHMII members and friends in December 2016 as immediate Past President Wolfgang Habel completed his three-year term as President.
+I invite you to read my 2017 President’s Message, below, and to also read the 2016 President’s Letter sent to ISHMII members and friends in December 2016 as immediate Past President Wolfgang Habel completed his three-year term as President.
 That letter summarizes the activities of ISHMII over the past two years, including our good progress toward growth goals.

 Public works civil infrastructure systems include many facilities and services, from highways, bridges, airports, seaports and railroads to water resources systems, oil and gas pipelines, offshore structures, high-voltage equipment and system facilities, and others; all characterized by high fixed costs and long economic lives.
 Each system or structure is critical to economic development.
 Together, they function as complimentary industries.
 This is the arena in which we work.

 ISHMII is an international society with a truly global perspective.

 Our mission is to advance the understanding and the application of health monitoring methodologies for the condition assessment and management of the civil infrastructure systems.

 As an engineering professional society, our objective is to share the knowledge and experience in technologies impacting the discipline of Civil Structural Health Monitoring (CSHM).
 These include sensors, instrumentation, monitoring strategies, data mining, management, and interpretation for decision making processes, case studies, and more.
 Since its inception in 2003, ISHMII has promoted international collaborations, encouraged owners to build intelligent structures, demonstrated the benefits of CSHM methodologies for maintenance of structures, and advanced the state-of-practice.

 ISHMII is in a unique position to address the challenges facing the infrastructure of the 21st century.